-Participation in this study will involve you being asked to complete a questionnaire on the factors that have been identified as important in the debate for funding drugs for rare diseases.
-Details on your background and your experience relating to working in the area of resource allocation.
-The second part of the questionnaire is based on how the NHS should pay for high-cost gene therapy treatments.
+Participation in this study will involve you being asked to complete a questionnaire on the factors that have been identified as important in the debate for funding orphan drugs.

+Details on your background and your experience relating to orphan drugs will be asked.